HomebrewHomunculus/BrogueLite/README.md

 -
   Removed cursed equipment, and negative runics, which have no use once identified.
 Also removed scroll of remove curse.
 -
-  Added "level feeling" messages when descending.
+  Added "level feeling" messages when descending, as well as messages when monsters notice you, etc.
 -
-  Added turn counter to sidebar.
+  Various visual changes to sidebar.

-TODO:
+Possible ideas for potential further changes, TBD:

 -
-  Remove or rework any staffs or wands which have no good use once identified.
+  Are there any staffs or wands which have no good use once identified that need to be removed or reworked?
 -
-  Remove certain cursed equipment/negative runics/negative items which have no use once identified.

-Planned potential changes - TBD:
+  Are wands an unnecessary complication - if so, should wands be removed and replaced with staffs or charms where appropriate?
 -
-  Remove all wands.
-Replace certain wand types with staffs or charms where appropriate.
+  Guaranteed vaults on dungeon level 1?
+Probably not needed since amount of items feels quite generous at the moment (since you're not wasting any on use-ID).
 -
-  Add some additional starting kit?
-Probably not needed, the free-identify ruleset already feels quite generous on items.
--
-  Guaranteed vaults on D1?
--
-  Replace some of the removed negative items and runics with new ones that make more sense with the lack of identification?
+  Replace some of the removed negative items/runics with new ones that make more sense with the lack of an identification minigame?
-  Or give the existing one positive effects?
+  Or perhaps give the existing ones positive effects?
 For example: aggravating monsters makes them unable to cast spells.
   Armor of immolation automatically removes webs, nets, and creeping death at your feet.
 -
   What should be done with the ally system?
-Would removing it simplify the game, or make it harder?
+Is it complex enough to consider removing it, or an important part of the game's appeal to new players?
 Should there be an alternative for players who don't wish to use allies but with an opportunity cost?
   (For example, instead of freeing a captured enemy, you could sacrifice it for some other reward?)
--
-  A message to notify when detected by enemies?
--
-  Level feeling messages, e.g. for levels with lava lakes and pits?